 Absolutely not!
 Each year, around 10,000 UK couples travel to mainland Europe for fertility treatment.
-With an average IVF cycle costing £8,000 in the UK (add in all the extras and see for yourself), patients have had enough.
+With an average IVF cycle costing £10,000 in the UK (add in all the extras and see for yourself), patients have had enough.
 Just like us, couples struggling with infertility have discovered they can save thousands of pounds by having their IVF treatment abroad.
 Even factoring in travel and accommodation expenses, you’ll still save a fortune off your total bill by going abroad.
 We live in tough economic times.
 Why pay more than you need to for top-quality fertility treatment?

 It’s a common misconception that the Czech Republic, an EU member state, is miles away somewhere near Siberia!
 Geographically, Brno, the clinic’s location, is actually closer to London than Madrid.
 The Czech Republic borders Germany in central Europe and you can fly to Brno in around 90 minutes from the UK.
 The international airports of Vienna and Prague are also nearby.
 So you can get there from most major airports in the UK.

 As English-speaking former patients of the clinic, are are its exclusive UK agency.
 We manage every aspect of your fertility treatment abroad, making the process more bearable and less stressful.
 And it makes a difference: success rates for Your IVF Journey patients are even higher than the clinic average, demonstrating the value of our support and care from day 1.
 IVF treatment abroad can be an anxious experience.
 Our partner clinic is an outstanding fertility centre but its staff are very busy and don’t have the time or resources to give you the level of support we can.
-The clinic has therefore asked us to help and support every couple before, during and after their treatment.
+The clinic has therefore asked us to help and support couples before, during and after their treatment.

 Yes – Becky had successful donor-egg treatment at the clinic in October 2012 and 2015 and now has two beautiful daughters!

 Yes.
 As well as helping UK patients, we also accept couples from other parts of Europe, including the Republic of Ireland, Germany and France.
 We also accept bookings from Canada, Australia, New Zealand and other countries across the world.